Update dependencies#

 ../_images/80d035cc8d25e9c006ea2608c377c10098e248e6d7bc6978467cb1f577dc946c.png

-Let’s say someone were to ask how hard it would be to backport your refactor to an older version of your source code, perhaps to release a feature enabled by the library on an older branch.
-They’re also curious how hard it would be upgrade or downgrade Library B, in case a user already has an older version installed.
+You refactor your code, making a version of Library A work with what you believe is presently the highest stability version of Library B (version 5).
+After your release, let’s say a user of your Library A were to ask how hard it would be to backport your refactor to an older version of your source code, perhaps to get a feature made possible by Library B on an older branch.
+They’re also curious how hard it would be to use a different version of Library B than the version 5 you suggest, in case a user already has an older or newer version installed (or needs a different version because of other library dependencies).

 def stability_2d(versions, time_or_version):